lime-green/django-spring/README.md

 `DJANGO_SETTINGS_MODULE`: The path to your settings module  (eg. `base.settings`)

-`CODE_RELOADER_POLL_PERIOD`: The number of seconds to wait between polling when using the old Django<2.2 reloader.
-Setting this higher will improve performance when using older Django versions.
+`CODE_RELOADER_POLL_PERIOD`: The number of seconds to wait between polling.
+Setting this higher will improve performance when using the stat reloader.

 `LOG_LEVEL`: (DEBUG, INFO, WARN, ERROR, CRITICAL)